 The effects of groundwater extraction from the Culebra from a well 6 miles south of the controlled area have been evaluated by Wallace (1996b), using an analytical solution for Darcian fluid flow in a continuous porous medium.
 Wallace (1996b) showed that such a well pumping at about 0.5 gallons per minute for 10,000 years will induce a hydraulic head gradient across the controlled area of about 4×10^{-5} .
 The hydraulic head gradient across the controlled area of about 4×10^{-5} .
 The hydraulic head gradient across the controlled area of about 4×10^{-5} .
-The hydraulic head gradient will have only minor effects on the hydraulic head gradient within the controlled area even if pumping were to continue for 10,000 years.
+The hydraulic head gradient within the controlled area even if pumping were to continue for 10,000 years.
 Thus, the effects of historical, current, and near-future groundwater extraction outside the controlled area have been eliminated from performance assessment calculations on the basis of low consequence to the performance of the disposal system.